hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `user_data` - (Optional) The Base64-Encoded User Data which should be used for this Virtual Machine.

 * `virtual_machine_scale_set_id` - (Optional) Specifies the Orchestrated Virtual Machine Scale Set that this Virtual Machine should be created within.
-Changing this forces a new resource to be created.

 ~> **NOTE:** Orchestrated Virtual Machine Scale Sets can be provisioned using [the `azurerm_orchestrated_virtual_machine_scale_set` resource](/docs/providers/azurerm/r/orchestrated_virtual_machine_scale_set.html).